Cataract Surgery How Much Does It Cost? A Patient’s Guide to Saving

 - How much does cataract surgery cost USA?

-In the United States, getting cataract surgery for an insured patient will cost anywhere between $3,000 and $5,000 per eye.
-This price for a standard surgical method is relatively lower compared to the laser method and advanced lenses.
+In the United States, cataract surgery for an insured patient costs between $3,000 and $5,000 per eye.
+This price for a standard surgical method is relatively lower than that of the laser method and advanced lenses.
 Laser cataract surgery with premium IOL costs range between $4,000 and $6,000 per eye.
+Cataract surgery costs vary significantly across the United States.
+Here are typical self-pay ranges per eye in 2026:

 - How much does it cost for cataract surgery in Philippines?